-This discussion guide explores some of the difficulties and dilemmas facing those who seek to heal the wounds of their own souls—especially self-inflicted wounds.
 How do we change our life’s course without negating the past?
-What happens if there is no one left to grant forgiveness?
+What happens if there is no one who can grant forgiveness?
 And, perhaps most difficult of all, how can we forgive ourselves without at the same time excusing our actions?

 These questions and more are explored through a series of dialogues between a very unusual Ba’al Teshuvah and his rabbi.
 Ovadya ben Malka, a former member of the Birkenau Sonderkommando in search of atonement, originally approached Rav David Ish-Shalom to be his judge.
 However, the rabbi soon stepped out of that role, becoming mentor, confidant, and healer.
 But for Rav Ish-Shalom’s wisdom and compassion, Ovadya’s story would have had a very different ending.